Alphalynxjet/weatherCOT/README.md

 - Retrieves current weather data for a specific location using latitude and longitude coordinates.
 - Wind direction is shown using course arrow in ATAK
-- Sends the weather information as a CoT message over TCP.
+- Sends the weather information as a CoT message over TCP / UDP
 - Customizable location, API coordinates, and TCP server settings.

 ## Prerequisites